bahrus/T-1/README.md

 # T<sup>-1</sup>
-EcmaScript 6's Template String in by
+EcmaScript 6's Template String in reverse.

-EcmaScript 6 introduces the [Template String] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings), which supports binding to Javascript expressions.
+EcmaScript 6 introduces the [Template String] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings), which supports binding to JavaScript expressions.
 A common use case for this feature is for "stringifying" a JavaScript object.

 For example: